baturorkun/app-lifecycle-kubernetes-operator/README.md

 - **LastStartupAt**: When operator last checked startup policy
 - **LastStartupAction**: What action was taken at startup
 - **LastResumeAt**: Timestamp of last resume operation (used for pod balancing)
+- **StartupReadyNodes**: How many nodes were ready during startup
+- **StartupNodesWaited**: How many seconds waited for nodes during startup

 ### ⚖️ Automatic Pod Balancing
 When resuming workloads, pods may end up unevenly distributed if nodes become Ready at different times: